IgnisAstrorum/JWST_completeness/README.md

 - scipy 1.8.1
 - sextractor 2.25.3 installed on the host system

-#General description:
+## General description:
 This program computes a completeness curve for sources at a particular redshift by inserting sources from a pre-generated catalog into a specified science image at different absolute magnitude intervals.
 It then runs sextractor and checks the number of sources recovered vs the number of sources inserted.

-The general procedure is as follows:
+### The general procedure is as follows:
-- generate a catalog of stamps using GAL_Raw_V3.py.
+- Generate a catalog of stamps using GAL_Raw_V3.py.
-- run sextractor on the desired science image producing a segmentation file.
+- Run sextractor on the desired science image producing a segmentation file.
 - Feed the science image and the segmentation file into Generate_mask.py.
 - Run FakeSources.py which inserts sources from the stamp catalog into the science image.
 - Use call_sex.py to run sextractor on the files with inserted sources